DoctorWkt/xv6-rosco-r2/README.md

 USB interface.
 It has a
 [base register](https://en.wikipedia.org/wiki/Base_and_bounds) in front of the RAM, so that I can have multiple processes, but each one will think that they start at the same base address.

-There will be two Git branches for this project:
+There are two Git branches for this project:

  - `main` has the code that supports the SD card.
 In this version, there is only one program running at any time.
  - `ch375` has the code that supports the above expansion board.
-In this version, the system can have multiple processes running at any time.
+In this version, the system will have multiple processes running at any time.
+As at early Oct 2024 this is a work in progress.

 ## Running the SD Version